samiuljoy/dotfiles-and-more/Readme.md

 5. If you're using i3wm, replace the config under $HOME/.config/i3/config with the config of this repository.

 6. If you plan on using Mutt, you can replace the muttrc under $HOME/.config/mutt/muttrc with the config on mutt/muttrc of this repository.
+I've also included a gruvbox-colorscheme.muttrc for mutt.
+If you wish to use this colorscheme, you'd have to put that under $HOME/.config/mutt/ as well.

 7. Replace the vim colorschemes from vim-colors/ to /usr/share/vim/vim\*/colors/